-A WARNING: Before servicing, switch power off at the service panel and lock the area to prevent power from being switched on accidentally.
+can cause injury or death.
+Before servicing, switch power off at the service panel and lock the area to prevent power from being switched on accidentally.
 When the area cannot be locked, securely fasten a prominent warning device, such as a tag, to the service panel.